How to know whether you have bad breath

 Remedy your bad breath

 If you’re too embarrassed to ask a friend or if your halitosis is a chronic issue, seek advice from a professional.
-At Boston House, you can make an appointment with our skilled hygienist Liverpool Street locals rely on for their dental hygiene.
+At Boston House, you can make an appointment with our skilled hygienist that Liverpool Street locals rely on for their dental hygiene.
 We will give you a more specific assessment by evaluating the air from your nose and mouth along with your oral health in order to determine if you have bad breath, and the likely causes.
-We will then suggest the best solutions or be able to refer you to our dentist in Liverpool Street or periodontist in Moorgate if you require more specialist dental treatment.
+We will then suggest the best solutions or be able to refer you if you require more specialist dental treatment.